notforbesmag/ITEC6410_Bookstore/README.md

 Certain options are limited based on the user’s role (student, staff, faculty).
-To test those, login using one of the following email addresses and then navigate to a book page or http://127.0.0.1:5000/profile. soudea.forbes@mga.edu - Student alekya.thalakoti@mga.edu - Student joobum.kim@mga.edu - Faculty
+To test those, login using one of the following email addresses and then navigate to a book page or http://127.0.0.1:5000/profile. bisky.forbes@mga.edu - Student random.student@mga.edu - Student dr.faculty@mga.edu - Faculty
 Removing a book from a Course List
 Creating a Course List
 Adding a Book to a Course List